-- 6. WHEREAS, Settlement Class Representative, Cognosphere, and the Settlement Class intend for this Settlement Agreement fully and finally to compromise, resolve, discharge, and settle the Released Claims, as defined and on the terms set forth below, and to the full extent reflected herein, subject to the approval of the Court; and - 7.
-NOW, THEREFORE, IT IS HEREBY STIPULATED, CONSENTED TO, AND AGREED, by the Settlement Class Representative, for herself and on behalf of the Settlement Class, and by Cognosphere that, subject to the approval of the Court, the Action shall be settled, compromised, and dismissed, on the merits and with prejudice, and the Released Claims shall be finally and fully compromised, settled, and dismissed as to the Released Parties, in the manner and upon the terms and conditions hereafter set forth in this Agreement.
+- WHEREAS, Settlement Class Representative, Niantic, and the Settlement Class intend for this Settlement Agreement fully and finally to compromise, resolve, discharge, and settle the Released Claims, as defined and on the terms set forth below, and to the full extent reflected herein, subject to the approval of the Court; and - 7.
+NOW, THEREFORE, IT IS HEREBY STIPULATED, CONSENTED TO, AND AGREED, by the Settlement Class Representative, for himself and on behalf of the Settlement Class, and by Niantic that, subject to the approval of the Court, the Action shall be settled, compromised, and adjudged, on the merits, and the Released Claims shall be finally and fully compromised, settled, and adjudged as to the Released Parties, in the manner and upon the terms and conditions hereafter set forth in this Agreement. - 21 II.
+DEFINITIONS - 8.
+In addition to the terms defined elsewhere in this Agreement, the following terms, used in this Settlement Agreement, shall have the meanings specified below: - 9.
+"Attorneys' Fees and Costs Award" means such funds as may be awarded by the Court to Class Counsel to compensate Class Counsel for its fees, costs, and expenses in connection with the Action and the Settlement, as described in Paragraphs VII.48-VII.49. - 27 10.
+"Business Days" means Monday, Tuesday, Wednesday, Thursday, and Friday, 28 excluding holidays observed by the federal government.

-II.
-DEFINITIONS

-- 8. In addition to the terms defined elsewhere in this Agreement, the following terms, used in this Settlement Agreement, shall have the meanings specified below: - 9.
-"Attorneys' Fees and Costs Award" means such funds as may be awarded by the Court to Class Counsel to compensate Class Counsel for its fees, costs, and expenses in connection with the Action and the Settlement, as described in Paragraphs VII.49-VII.50. - 10.
-"Business Days" means Monday, Tuesday, Wednesday, Thursday, and Friday, excluding holidays observed by California and/or the federal government. - 11.
-"Class Counsel" means L. Timothy Fisher, Philip L. Fraietta, and Alec M. Leslie of Bursor & Fisher, P.A.
+1 11.
+"Class Counsel" means L. Timothy Fisher, Philip L. Fraietta, and Alec M. Leslie 2 of Bursor & Fisher, P.A..